MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/intellicode-faq.md

 Developers can find more information and sign up for news and future private previews at [https://aka.ms/intellicode](https://aka.ms/intellicode).

-## Q. What will Visual Studio IntelliCode enable customers to do?
+## Q. What does Visual Studio IntelliCode enable customers to do?

 Visual Studio IntelliCode is a range of capabilities that offers new productivity enhancements through artificial intelligence (AI).